iotexpert/cy8ckit-032-oled/README.md

 #include "SSD1306Driver.h"
 ```

-To use this driver you should setup an I2C interface using the Cypress HAL, then call "SSD1306DriverInit" with a pointer to the I2C to use.
+To use this driver you should setup an I2C interface using the Cypress HAL, then call "SSD1306DriverInit" with a pointer to the I2C to use and the I2C address of the screen.
+If you pass a 0 then it will default to the 0x32 (which seems to be the most common address.
 The function prototype is:
 ```
-void SSD1306DriverInit(cyhal_i2c_t *obj);
+void SSD1306DriverInit(cyhal_i2c_t *obj, uint8_t oledAddress);
 ```

 E.G: